snewell/jenkins-workflow/docs/step/build.rst

   - :code:`buildPrefix` - Something to prefix to the build command.
 This isn't needed in most cases, but some tools (:code:`scan-build`) adjust the environment during a build so they can run.
+  - :code:`buildTargets` - An array of targets that should be built during this step.
+If not specified, the default target will be run.
   - :code:`countWarnings` - Include warning information in the build
     artifacts.
 This will include both the raw warnings from the compiler and a sorted count of warnings.
 The count assumes the flag to emit the